tonym128/storytime/_posts/2023-08-14-once-upon-a-time,-there-was-a-little-girl-named-lily.markdown

 ---
 layout: post
 title: Once upon a time, there was a little girl named Lily
-date: 2023-08-14 09:05:59 +0200
+date: 2023-08-14 21:07:50 +0200
 comments: true
 published: true
 categories: ["post"]
 tags: ["Story"]
 author: Tony Mamacos
 ---
 Once upon a time, there was a little girl named Lily.
-She loved to play with her toys and run around in the park.
-One day, Lily's mom asked her to go upstairs to get her favorite book.
-But Lily was scared to go upstairs by herself because it was dark and mysterious.
-Lily's mom said, "Don't worry, I'll go with you."
-So, Lily and her mom took each other's hands and started going upstairs.
-As they were walking, Lily noticed that her mom was holding a spray bottle.
-"What are you doing with that spray bottle, mommy?"
-Lily asked.
-"I'm spraying the plants to keep them healthy so they can grow big and strong," her mom replied.
-Lily thought about it for a moment and said, "I want to help too!"
-So, they both sprayed the plants together and went back downstairs.
-Lily felt proud that she could help her mom and learned that even if something seems mysterious or scary, it's always good to face it with someone you trust.
+She loved to play outside with her friends.
+One day, she saw a shooting star in the sky and shouted, "Wow, look at the star!
+It's so pretty!"
+Her friend Timmy said, "I want to catch the star and keep it forever."
+But Lily said, "No, we can't catch the star, it's too far away."
+Suddenly, a friendly bird flew down and said, "I can help you catch the star, but we need to decorate my nest first."
+So, Lily and Timmy helped the bird decorate its nest with pretty flowers and shiny stars.
+The bird was so happy that it gave them a ride on its back to catch the star.
+They reached the star and brought it back to the bird's nest.
+The bird was so grateful that it gave them a ride back home.
+From that day on, Lily and Timmy always looked up at the stars and remembered their friendly bird friend.